Treatment Choices: Long-Lasting Effect vs Temporary Control

 - Mild to moderate body odor

-Minimally Invasive Apocrine Gland Curettage: Permanent Cure
+Minimally Invasive Apocrine Gland Curettage: Long-Lasting Effect

 Mechanism